rasogltra/de-zoomcamp/week1/DockerNotes.md

 3. Create a new server on pgAdmin UI.
 Go to http://localhost:8080 to start-up pgAdmin, use credentials passed in the docker run command.
 To connect pgAdmin container to postgres container, create server in pgAdmin and enter server details.

 ### Dockerizing the Ingestion Script
-1. Convert ingest_ny_taxi_data.ipynb to a python script.
+1. Use jupyter notebook to convert ingest_ny_taxi_data.ipynb to a python script.
 `jupyter nbconvert --to=script {notebook.ipynb}`

 (Note: before moving to step 2, drop ny_taxi data table in Postgres)

 `sql DROP TABLE yellow_taxi_data;`

-*** There are multiple methods to ingest the data into pg-database, below are some ways to ingest:
+2. There are multiple methods to ingest the data into pg-database, below are some ways to ingest:

   2a.
-Ingest Data via python command
+Method1: Ingest Data via python command
     ```bash
     URL="https://d37ci6vzurychx.cloudfront.net/trip-data/yellow_tripdata_2021-01.parquet"